kakun45/xeniyas-Isochrone-front/README.md

 ## Features and Usage Instructions

-This application is designed to provide users with comprehensive usage instructions.
-For instance, by inputting your NYC `address` and desired `commute time` min 6 min and up to an hour, you can click the `"Go"` button and the application will display all the areas in NYC you can reach within that specified time frame.
+This application is designed to provide users with geo visualization instructions.
+For instance, by inputting your NYC `address` and desired `commute time` min 6 min and up to an hour, and a click the `"Go"` button the application will display all the areas in NYC you can reach within that specified time frame.

+## What is an Isochrone ("iso") Layer?

+An **isochrone map** shows areas that can be reached from a point within a certain time (e.g., walking 6 minutes, train 30 minutes).

+Mapbox GL provides an Isochrone API to generate these areas dynamically.

-(!)
-The project has time constraints with minimum and maximum limitations.
-The API does not support requests for commute times exceeding 60 minutes, and I assumed a minimum walking time of 6 minutes for the start.
+**Important Note:** The API does not support commute times exceeding 60 minutes.
+I set a minimum walking time of 6 minutes from the starting point, as subway entrances are rarely farther than that.

 <img width="710" alt="drop down with addresses" src="https://user-images.githubusercontent.com/53381916/231276319-a66e442a-3a34-4201-97b2-1fd5bd2772a4.png">